 Completely dry off your slippers before storing them – especially if you’re putting them away for a while (for example, during summer).
 If possible, try to stuff them with paper towels so they retain their shape and don’t get squashed.

-How can I maintain my slippers for longer?
+How can I keep my slippers clean for longer?

 One of the easiest ways to maintain footwear is simply by wearing them regularly, while washing and taking care of them.
 Don’t leave footwear in storage for too long as they may cause them to break apart and degrade, especially if they’re made of synthetic materials.